-The OnePlus 7 Pro may be the most expensive phone OnePlus has made yet, but it packs the same flagship-level specs and features as the Galaxy S10 for at least $200 less.
+At just $699, the OnePlus 7 Pro is one of the most affordable flagship phones you can buy, and it packs the same flagship-level specs and features as the Galaxy S10 for at least $200 less.
 I'll let that sink in for a second.
-That's $200 when you compare the OnePlus 7 Pro to the Galaxy S10 and $300 versus the Galaxy S10 Plus.
+That's $200 less when you compare the OnePlus 7 Pro to the $899 Galaxy S10 and $300 less versus the $999 Galaxy S10 Plus.

 So it's clear that OnePlus, with its bigger screen that doesn't include any punch holes, is entering this contest with a decided advantage.
-Still, the Galaxy S10 and S10 Plus are the Android phones to beat, thanks to their impressive triple rear cameras, more advanced ultrasonic fingerprint sensor and useful features like Wireless PowerShare.
+Still, the Galaxy S10 and S10 Plus are both among the best Android phones, thanks to their impressive triple rear cameras, more advanced ultrasonic fingerprint sensor and useful features like Wireless PowerShare.

 So which phone should you buy?
 Here's our full OnePlus 7 Pro vs. Galaxy S10 Plus face-off.

 OnePlus 7 Pro vs. Galaxy S10 Plus: Specs Compared

 |Display (Resolution)||6.67-inch OLED (3120 x 1440)||6.1 inches OLED (3040 x 1440)||6.7 inches OLED (3040 x 1440)|

 |RAM||6GB, 8GB, 12GB||8GB||8GB, 12GB|

 |microSD||No||Yes (512GB)||Yes (512GB)|